manavmalhotra123/File-Monitoring-and-Formatting-Tool/README.md

 docker build -t code-formatting-tool .

 4. run the image the overwrite the name of folder when building image

+## Demo Video
+file:///home/manav/Videos/Screencasts/Screencast%20from%2020-07-23%2002:23:28%20PM%20IST.webm